CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/Lin-scdet-2023/index.md

 - article-journal
 publication: "in *Visual Computer* [SCI,JCR Q2]"
 doi: 10.1007/s00371-023-03039-x
-abstract: 'Despite the significant progress made in object detection algorithms, their potential to operate effectively under the low-light environment remains to be fully explored.
+abstract: <div class="justify-align">Despite the significant progress made in object detection algorithms, their potential to operate effectively under the low-light environment remains to be fully explored.
 Recent methods realize dark object detection on the entire representation of dark images; however, they do not further consider the potential entanglement